mohammadrezashahsavari/Functional-Brain-Imaging-Assignments/README.md

 ##  Assignments Overview

-The repository contains three major assignments that build upon each other, guiding students from basic preprocessing to advanced group-level analysis.
+The repository contains three major assignments that build upon each other, guiding students from fundamental preprocessing to advanced data analysis techniques.

-### **Assignment 3: EEG Preprocessing and Visualization**
+### **Assignment 3: EEG Preprocessing and ERP Analysis**
-* **Objective:** To introduce the fundamental pipeline for cleaning and preparing EEG data.
+* **Objective:** To introduce the fundamental pipeline for cleaning, preparing, and analyzing EEG data to find event-related responses.
 * **Tasks:**
-    * Working with EEG data from a goalkeeper participating in a penalty shootout.
+    * Working with EEG data from a participant trying to predict the actions of others (data collected at [MVP Lab](https://mvaziri.github.io/Homepage/mvpLab.html) and used with permission).
     * Performing essential preprocessing steps including filtering, epoching, and baseline correction.
     * Identifying and interpolating bad channels to handle artifacts.
+    * Calculating and plotting Event-Related Potentials (ERPs) for different experimental conditions.
     * Visualizing brain activity by creating animated topomaps of scalp voltage.
 * **Key Libraries:** MNE-Python, NumPy, Matplotlib.

-### **Assignment 5: Event-Related Potential (ERP) Analysis**
+### **Assignment 5: Machine Learning for Parkinson's Disease Classification**
-* **Objective:** To analyze ERPs, a critical tool for cognitive neuroscience research.
+* **Objective:** To apply machine learning techniques to classify participants as Parkinson's Disease (PD) patients or Healthy Controls (HC) based on their resting-state EEG data.
 * **Tasks:**
-    * Analyzing EEG data from a visual oddball paradigm to isolate specific cognitive responses.
-    * Calculating and plotting the P300 component, a well-known ERP associated with stimulus evaluation.
-    * Conducting statistical t-tests to identify electrodes showing a significant P300 effect.
+    * Extracting Power Spectral Density (PSD) features from different frequency bands of the EEG signals.
+    * Training and evaluating various machine learning classifiers, including SVM, K-Nearest Neighbors, and Random Forest.
+    * Implementing a cross-validation strategy to ensure robust model evaluation.
+    * Reporting standard performance metrics such as Accuracy, Precision, Recall, and F1-score.
-* **Key Libraries:** MNE-Python, SciPy (for statistics), Matplotlib.
+* **Key Libraries:** MNE-Python, NumPy, Scikit-learn, Matplotlib.

-### **Final Project: Group-Level ERP Investigation**
+### **Final Project: Multivariate Pattern Analysis (MVPA)**
-* **Objective:** To apply and extend previously learned skills to a complete group-level research question.
+* **Objective:** To investigate the spatiotemporal dynamics of the brain during an action prediction task using advanced decoding methods.
 * **Tasks:**
-    * Performing a comprehensive ERP analysis on a dataset with multiple subjects.
-    * Investigating the P300 component's response to target vs. non-target stimuli across a group.
-    * Implementing robust preprocessing and artifact rejection pipelines for multiple recordings.
-    * Generating grand-average ERP plots and visualizations to report group-level findings.
+    * Applying a time-resolved decoding approach (MVPA) to distinguish between experimental conditions ('Left Button Pressed' vs. 'Right Button Pressed') from EEG data.
+    * Training a classifier (e.g., SVM) at each individual time point of the EEG epochs.
+    * Plotting the time course of decoding accuracy to identify when the brain discriminates between the two conditions.
+    * Performing cluster-based permutation tests to find significant spatiotemporal patterns of brain activity.
+* **Key Libraries:** MNE-Python, Scikit-learn, NumPy, Matplotlib.

 ---